If We Could Turn Back Time

-- When we first launched Old Man Strength, we started with a call for the 500 original backers of our community to send a video to us.
+When we first launched Old Man Strength, we started with a call for the 500 original backers of our community to send a video to us.
 The concept was simple – three questions.
 What does having old man strength mean to you?
 Tell us about a time you overcame adversity.
-If you had your time over, what you you tell the 25 year old version of yourself?
-The idea was to create a three part series to bond our community together in the early days.
+If you had your time over, what would you tell the 25-year-old version of yourself?
+The idea was to create a three-part series to bond our community together in the early days.

 We were inundated with videos.
 Many of these we spliced together into the first of three five minute videos which are available on our Youtube channel.
-But then as we were making them, and only a week after we had release the first, one of our members, Mr Rod Lucas, was killed in the line of duty in California.
-It was such a shock and underscored the seriousness of our community and the importance of the respect we show eachother.
-In Rod’s words, “we are a die hard group of men that doesn’t let our age define us”.
+But then as we were making them, and only a week after we had released the first, one of our members, Mr. Rod Lucas, was killed in the line of duty in California.
+It was such a shock and underscored the seriousness of our community and the importance of the respect we show each other.
+In Rod’s words, “we are a die-hard group of men that doesn’t let our age define us”.
 Respect and vale Rod.
 We never compiled videos two and three.

 Join our community at www.oldmanstrength.com.au and be part of the old man strength experience.